Major version upgrade in Azure Database for MySQL - Flexible Server

 If you need to perform a major version upgrade on your Azure Database for MySQL flexible server instance and are currently using Burstable SKU, one temporary solution would be to upgrade to General Purpose or Business Critical SKU, perform the upgrade, and then switch back to Burstable SKU.

-Please note that upgrading to a higher SKU may involve a change in pricing and may result in increased costs for your deployment.
+Upgrading to a higher SKU might involve a change in pricing and might result in increased costs for your deployment.
 However, since the upgrade process is not expected to take a long time, the added costs shouldn't be significant.